sketchytech/json-book/README.md

 This is a project to develop an organized data structure for JSON books, journals and magazines.
 The approach being taken is to develop the structure for the JSON alongside a set of parsers in order to establish an organic logic.

+IT WILL BE FASTER, CLEANER, AND MORE ORGANIZED THAN ANY XML OR HTML STRUCTURE OR PARSER BUILT FOR THE SAME TASK.
+IT IS THE FUTURE OF BOOKS, A SHIFTING INTO THE FAST LANE, WHERE WE CAN SAVE TIME AND MONEY.

 Aims to incorporate:

 - automated note numbering